antonsolomko/snooker-andy/README.md

 This means that newcomers' ratings are initially not official and become official only after they play certain number of games (typically aroung 20).
 Similarly, since reliability goes down with the passage of time, ratings of players who do not play for a long period of time or play too seldom sooner or later becomes unofficial until they renew.

-#### Official ranking
+#### Official rankings

-Club official ranking is updated weekly on Monday ratings.
+Club official ranking is updated weekly based on Monday ratings.
-Playres' positions in official ranking then become freezed for the whole week until the next Monday review.

 #### Remarks